 - With a few exceptions, simultaneous faults have additive effects on energy consumption.

 Piotr Domanski leads NIST research on the performance of HVAC systems.
 He indicated that improper installation could increase household energy use for space heating and cooling up to 30 percent over what it should be, according to the team’s measurements.
 The “typically installed” HVAC system, therefore, wastes considerable energy.

 The report concluded that sizing, selecting, and installing HVAC equipment according to industry-recognized procedures is critical to ensuring energy efficiency.
 Click here to read the full report.

 To directly address this issue, HVAC technicians should consider pursuing a certification from the North American Technician Excellence (NATE) organization.
 NATE is the nation’s largest non-profit certification organization for heating, ventilation, air conditioning, and refrigeration technicians.
 The NATE certification exams represent real-world working knowledge of HVACR systems and place a superior emphasis on the proper installation and servicing of HVACR systems.

 As the NIST research proves, proper installation of HVAC systems significantly contributes to the overall energy efficiency of our living spaces.
 In addition to saving money, benefits of properly-functioning HVAC systems include healthier homes, better indoor air quality, and increased thermal comfort.
-What’s more, earning a NATE Certification is a relatively affordable opportunity ($99 for online training) to hone your skills and achieve a marketable designation to stand out from competitors in the industry.
+What’s more, earning a NATE Certification is a relatively affordable opportunity to hone your skills and achieve a marketable designation to stand out from competitors in the industry.